Skip to main content

 Define Your Strategic Goals

 Determining your strategic goals is one of the most important parts of keeping your entire LMS evaluation on track and making it a success.
-These goals are what you will live by and what you will constantly return to when deciding which LMS is your best fit.
+Further, your goals should be linked to CHED’s quality assurance frameworks, national educational directives and desired program outcomes.
 Some examples of common strategic goals at a high level are:

 • improving the quality of the learning experience